kmwang123/cme211-notes/ExamReview.md

 `code/shapes.py`:

-Better implementation is if Shape knows it's posisition, then Circle and Rectangle inherits it
+Better implementation is if Shape knows it's position, then Circle and Rectangle inherits it

 ```py
 import math